 For aggregated resources, a high level technical description of the aggregation system shall be included.
-For entities without a predefined setpoint, a description of the method for forecasting available FCR capacity and of the method for calculating the baseline shall be included.
+For entities without a predefined setpoint, a description of the method for forecasting available FCR capacity shall be included.

-If the entity has been verified for compliance with grid connection requirements, prior to the prequalification process, any changes which are made for FCR provision must be documented, if they are relevant for compliance and verification of grid connection requirements.
+If the entity has been verified for compliance with grid connection requirements prior to the prequalification process, any changes that are made for FCR provision must be documented, if they are relevant for compliance and verification of grid connection requirements.